pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ### What It Does

 `@StateObject` is designed for **reference types** (classes) that conform to `ObservableObject`.
-It creates a single instance of the object when the view is first initialized and keeps that instance alive (and observed) throughout the view’s lifecycle.
+It creates a single instance of the object when the view is first initialized and keeps that instance alive (and observed) throughout the view's lifecycle.
 Whenever one of its `@Published` properties changes, SwiftUI re-renders any views that depend on it.

 ```swift
 class DataModel: ObservableObject {